PHA statement - meningitis

 Starting university or college?
 Think meningitis

-As young people prepare to start university or college, the Public Health Agency (PHA) is reminding those going for the first time to get the meningococcal vaccine if they didn’t receive it at school to help protect against potentially deadly illness.
-The MenACWY vaccine is routinely offered as part of the school-based vaccination programme.
-It helps protect against meningococcal disease, which new university or college students are at higher risk of contracting in the first weeks of term, when they will come into contact with many new people of a similar age.
-If you missed getting it at
+As young people prepare to start university or college, the Public Health Agency (PHA) is reminding those going for the first time to get the meningococcal vaccine if they didn’t receive it at school to help protect against potentially dead

 This guidance is for health professionals who deal with adults or children with no functioning spleen or splenic dysfunction and includes a suggested schedule of immunisation.

-This factsheet offers advice on giving infant paracetamol after the meningitis B vaccination that is offered to infants aged two months and four months.
+This factsheet offers advice on giving infant paracetamol after the meningitis B vaccination that is offered to infants aged 8 to 16 weeks.

 This professional factsheet explains about the Meningitis B vaccination that is offered to infants aged from two months.

-This factsheet explains about the new Meningitis ACWY vaccination that is to be offered to teenagers aged 14-18 and young people starting university.
+This factsheet explains about the Meningitis ACWY vaccination that is offered to teenagers aged 14-18 and young people starting university.

 This booklet explains about the Meningitis ACWY vaccination that is offered to young people starting university.